Where the noise quiets

 If anything, I came with questions.

-As the world shifts, as technology begins to take over more and more of what we once defined as our value, a different question has started to surface:
+As technology begins to take over more and more of what we once defined as our value, a different question has started to surface:

 If I am no longer defined by what I do, then who am I, really?